maflcko/b-c-gui-translations-review/reviews/sq.md

         <translation>afër</translation>

 YES
-The translation "afër" means "near" or "close to" in Albanian, which does not match the imperative command "Close" (as in "Close the window").
-The correct translation should be in the imperative form, such as "Mbyll".
+The translation "afër" means "near" or "close to" in Albanian, not the imperative "Close" (as in "Close the window").
+The correct translation should be "Mbyll".

 Correct translation:
 Mbyll